tvtyler/HackbrightAcademyApp/README.md

 # HackbrightAcademyApp
-My app for displaying player data from Teamfight Tactics using the Riot Games API.
+Teamfight Tactics is a popular competitive video game made by Riot Games.
+This is my app for displaying player data from Teamfight Tactics using the Riot Games API.

 Cloning the Repository:
 Open terminal or command prompt.